-Vidhisha city is at around 60 kilometers from Bhopal city, the capital of the state of Madhya Pradesh.
+Vidhisha city is around 60 kilometers from Bhopal city, the state capital of Madhya Pradesh.
 It is situated at a distance of around 9 kilometers from Sanchi.

 Vidhisha railway station is situated in the town.
-It is on the main line connecting Delhi to Chennai and Mumbai.
-The railway station is at around 54 km from Bhopal.
+It is on the mainline connecting Delhi to Chennai and Mumbai.
+The railway station is around 54 km from Bhopal.

 Sculpture at Sanchi Stupa

 Sanchi railway station on the Jhansi-Itarsi section is another nearby railway station.